 The mission of the CSL is to foster growth and understanding of the vast religious affiliated of our students, faculty and staff, and to harbor a safe environment for those students in their pursuit of higher academics.
 We realize that we, as a college, are continually growing and changing.
 Consequently we strive to always meet the needs of our students.
 If a service or celebration is not currently offered, please feel free to stop by the office and we will be able to help you start it up.

 Keuka College’s policy regarding religious holiday observance and missing class due to an observance can be found in the Student Handbook and Academic Record.
 The CSL can assist students with any concerns regarding this policy.
-To educate our college community, the CSL provides the college with a list of major religious holidays.
+To educate our campus, the CSL provides the college community with a “Religious Holidays Calendar” that highlights major religious holidays from religions around the world.

 The CSL can be contacted by email at firstname.lastname@example.org by phone at (315)-279-5378.
 You can find us on Facebook or on Twitter at: @kcCSL